 ANAB Internal Auditing Training

-For additional information, watch the ANAB webinar recording on The Importance of Soft Skills for Assessors and Auditors.
-Stay tuned for an upcoming webinar in June on Improving your Internal Auditing Skills.
+For additional information, watch the ANAB webinar recording on The Importance of Soft Skills for Assessors and Auditors or the webinar on Improving your Internal Auditing Skills.

 ANAB also offers training related to internal auditing: